 - Academic Concerns – Concerns related to a student’s academics

-- General Concerns/Other – General concerns about the behavior and/or welfare of a student
+- General Concerns – Concerns about the behavior and/or welfare of a student based on the appearance of demeanor of a student, or general information that supports cause for concern

 - Missing Students – Students who have been missing for a period of time